DCS Flooring Complete their second Tower Block

-Working with the main contractor Oliveti Construction, we have just started a new contract with Leicester City Council revamping 1 of 4 tower blocks on St. Peters Estate next to Leicester City Centre.
+Working with the main contractor Oliveti Construction, we are close to completing a contract with Leicester City Council revamping 2 of 4 tower blocks on St. Peters Estate next to Leicester City Centre.

 The picture above shows the 4 towers towering above St.Peters and Highfields Estates.

-We are working on Gordon House, which is a 17 storey tower block which consists of 5 flats on each floor.
+Maxfield House and Gordon House are both 17 storey tower blocks which consists of 5 flats on each floor.

-This is a full revamp with all of the tenants being re-housed.
+These are full revamps with all of the tenants being re-housed.

 Our project is to replace all flooring in the flats and communal areas on every floor.